 Homemade Italian Cream LiqueurPrint Recipe Pin Recipe

-- Place all ingredients in a blender fitted with a steel blade and process briefly until completely blended - 10 - 20 seconds.
+- Place all ingredients in a blender and process briefly just until completely blended, about 10 - 20 seconds.
 Do not over blend or you’ll end up with Italian cream butter.

 - Pour into a glass container and refrigerate.